civicrm/civicrm-dev-docs/docs/framework/asset-builder.md

 ## Other considerations

 !!! note "Compare: How does AssetBuilder differ from [Assetic](https://github.com/kriswallsmith/assetic)?"
-    Both are written in PHP, but they address differet parts of the process:
+    Both are written in PHP, but they address different parts of the process:

      * `AssetBuilder` provides URL-routing, caching, and parameterization.
        Its strength is defining a *lazy lifecycle* for the assets.